Doula costs

 Continuous labor support

 From the time you call them until 1–2 hours after delivery.
-No shift changes, no handoffs — one person who knows your plan and stays with you.
+No shift changes, no handoffs, one person who knows your plan and is dedicated to supporting you throughout.

 1–2 postpartum visits